woman sitting on chair in front of table white reading book

 Schedule

-Light the Way Academy meets weekly on Thursdays from 9:30 am - 1:00 pm from September to April.
-See the Calendar for exact dates for the 2025-2026 school year.
+Light the Way Academy meets weekly on Thursdays from 9:45 am - 12:30 pm from September to April.
 The weekly schedule is as follows:

 Classes